 Adding even more convenience is the new intercom systems.
 Featuring separate COD and Call in Order systems, customers do not even have to leave their vehicles to pay for and receive their order.
 “COD customers speak their orders through the intercom and send their payments via an air tube, similar to drive-through banking,” says Laudone.
 A control room is in full view of the nine silos for loading and unloading, and customers can communicate with them via the intercom in case any issues arise.

 In addition to the control room, the Gencor plant employs five full-time quality control technicians.
 These technicians ensure all mixes meet Port Authority and other standards through their Authority Lab Stations on sampling platforms at the truck exit.

 “The truck sampling rack is located next to the materials laboratory and directly across from the outbound side of the plant truck scales,” says Laudone.
 “This provides the QC technicians safe and easy access to trucks for the purpose of inspection and material sampling.
 This also allows trucks to be away from traffic flow and have easy exit access from plant.”

-The plant is seeing shorter turnaround times due to the three truck scales and the proximity of the entrance road into quarry.
+The plant is still seeing shorter turnaround times due to three truck scales and the proximity of the entrance road into quarry.